 We practiced the various disarming techniques that Agent Gary showed us.
 Of course, we used non-firing, training guns and rubber knives.
 We continued to enjoy watching Paul and Jodi working together.
 He was never able to disarm her but she took away his gun every time they practiced together.
 Agent Gary never encouraged us to practice with loaded guns.
 He just let us know that we were not getting the full effect by using training guns.
 I think our class was one of the last ones in which the FBI taught DT.
 Before long, we had our own DT Instructors teaching us “the right way.”

-Annie and I are serving the Lord in the US, South America, and beyond.
+Annie and I are serving the Lord in the US, India, Africa, and South America, and beyond.
 We are training leaders and helping build great local churches.
 Together we can make a difference!
 You can join our team by clicking here.
 Thanks so much!